canjs/can-define/map/docs/static.extend.md

   @param {Object} [static] Static properties that are set directly on the constructor function.

-  @param {Object<String,Function|can-define.types.propDefinition>} prototype A definition of the properties or methods on this type.
+  @param {can-define.types.propDefinition} prototype A definition of the properties or methods on this type.
+See [can-define.types.propDefinition] for all available property definitions.

 @body